wang-bin/QtAV/README.md

   * image, audio and filters convertion
   * rendering
 4. Stylish GUI based on Qt Graphics View Framework
-5. Document
+5. Document and SDK
-6. Other: play speed, better sync method and seeking, tests, playing statistics, more platforms etc.
+6. Other: play speed, better sync method and seeking, tests, playing statistics, etc.
+7. Region of interest support.
+8. More platform support.
+Maemo, Android, iOS, BB10 etc. Depends on Qt and FFmpeg for those platforms.

 Screenshots
 ----------